josefsbreakfast/Polaris-Protocol/Disruption_Kit/README.md

 ## 🏮 Footer

-*Disruption Kit* is a living node of the Polaris Protocol.
+*🪄 Disruption Kit* is a living node of the Polaris Protocol.
 It documents the operational layers of resistance — from strategy to survival — and preserves forensic chains of suppression evidence.

 > 📡 Cross-references:
-> - [Admin Kit](../Admin_Kit) — house style, planning, and operational scaffolding
+>
 > - [Survivor Tools](./Survivor_Tools) — survivor-led countermeasures and guides

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-03_
+_Last updated: 2025-12-15_